 Key Stage 5

-English Language and Literature remains a popular choice for those studying at A Level.
+English Literature is a popular choice for those studying at A Level.
 Students in Year 12 and 13 have nine English lessons a fortnight with our most experienced and committed team of expert English teachers.
 Students will complete a two year study before completing their A Level examinations during the summer term of Year 13.

-Students will critically evaluate poetry from Seamus Heaney as well as exploring dramatic performance in A Streetcar Named Desire.
-Students will also complete their own independent literary and linguistic analysis through a comparison of two texts of their choosing as part of their NEA (non-exam assessment) unit which counts for 20% of their overall grade.
+Students will also undertake an independent critical, comparative study of two texts of their choosing as part of their NEA (non-examined assessment) unit which counts for 20% of the overall grade.